Manufacture of wooden houses - panels

 Why build with CLT.
 The main advantages of using the material

-The big advantage is thatthe material is much lighter compared to a similar brick or concrete wall.
-The construction itself will be much easier, which means the foundation doesn't have to be built like a concrete or brick house, reducing costs.
+The big advantage is that the material is much lighter than a similar brick or concrete wall.
+The construction itself will be much easier, which means that the foundations don't have to be built like a concrete or brick house, cutting costs.

 Very high strength and stability.
-The perpendicular laying of the layers and the elimination of wood defects before gluing make the panel have these qualities.
-The possibility of obtaining walls with a different number of layers makes it possible to obtain thicker walls - load-bearing walls - or thinner walls - partitions.
-The very high load-bearing capacity of the load-bearing walls allows the elimination of the load-bearing pillars and the creation of wide open spaces, as well as greater design flexibility.
+The perpendicular laying of the layers and the elimination of defects in the wood before gluing give the panel these qualities.
+The possibility of obtaining the walls with a different number of layers makes it possible to obtain thicker walls - the load-bearing walls - or thinner walls - the partition walls.
+The very high load-bearing capacity of load-bearing walls allows for the elimination of load-bearing studs and the creation of large open spaces, as well as greater design flexibility.

 Reduced construction time is another advantage.
-As the walls are made entirely in the factory, they are only assembled on site.
-This eliminates reaction time - concrete curing - or supply time.
-Andrew Waugh, the architect who built the world's tallest CLT building at the time - Dalton Works in east London - said construction time has been reduced sixfold and material deliveries have dropped from 800, if the building had been concrete, to 111.
+As the walls are made entirely in the factory, only assembly is done on site.
+It eliminates reaction time - curing the concrete - or supply time.
+Andrew Waugh, the architect who built the tallest CLT building in the world at the time - Dalton Works in east London - said construction time had been cut six times and material deliveries had fallen from 800, if the building had been made of concrete, to 111.

 clt